Who is a motor trade policy suitable for?

 Who do you employ?

-Where you can, employ experienced drivers with clean driving records.
-Young drivers under the age of 25 will be more expensive to include on the insurance.
+Try to employ experienced drivers with clean driving records, as young drivers under the age of 25 could be more expensive to cover.

 6